nerevu/handbook/docs/git-and-github.md

 2. When you make a change that a reviewer requested in a PR.
 3. Any other time that makes sense (you'll learn this over time)

+### How to Rebase

+Rebasing is necessary whenever history needs to be changed.
+This can be for changing commit messages or for changing the order and contents of commits.
+For example, if you want to change commit messages follow these steps:

+1. Run `git rebase -i master`
+2. Change the `pick` field to `edit` next to the commit you intend to change
+3. Save the file
+4. Run `git rebase --continue`
+5. This will reopen the rebase file where you can change the commit text and exit to save

+Similarly, you can edit the contents of the files themselves when under edit mode.
+After step 2 above, the local file system will reflec the changes of the selected commit.
+Here you can change the files using a text editor and then recommit them like so:

+1. Run `git rebase -i master`
+2. Change the pick field to `edit`
+3. Make changes to the file system
+4. Run `git status` to see edited files
+5. Run `git add .` followed by `git commit --ammend`
+6. Complete the rebase using `git rebase --continue`

+This will effectively change the edits included in that specific commit.

+On the other hand, if you want to erase a commit entirely you can simply comment out the commits you wish to erase using `#` and then continue the rebase.
+This will edit the commit history to erase any commits you erase.

 ### .gitignore File

 - don't commit `cache` folders and files (add them to `.gitignore`)